smkuls/mpc-on-ec2/README.md

     * Specify the viff application which you want to run against the key 'viff_app_name', this application must be present in viff/apps directory.
     * Add 'access_key_id' and 'secret_access_key'.
     * Specify the path to the .pem file to access the VMs in 'key_file_path'.
 This .pem file should correspond to the 'key_name' which must exist in AWS.
+    * Update the 'vm_count' and 'vm_name' (give a unique name so it is identifiable on the console easily, all VMs will have the same name) accordingly.
 2. `python viff_app_runner.py` - When running this for the first time, this will create new EC2 instances on AWS, save their instance ids in a file named 'current.vms', run the commands present in 'setup.sh' and then invoke commands to run the viff application.
 Subsequent runs will use the same instances from 'current.vms' file.
 3. `python delete_vms.py` - This will delete all the vms whose ids are present in the 'current.vms' file and will also delete the file.